 with block are in scope in the rest of the template body, which is contained in a

-signatory keyword specifies the signatories of a contract instance.
-These are the parties whose authority is required to create the contract or archive it again – just like a real contract.
+signatory keyword specifies the signatories of a contract.
+These are the parties whose authority is required to create the contract or archive it – just like a real contract.
 Every contract must have at least one signatory.